-Half Moon Cafe
+Half Moon Café

-It’s an intimate listening room that’s a perfect place to unwind, meet friends, reconnect and relax.
+It’s an intimate listening room that’s the perfect place to unwind, meet friends, reconnect, and relax.
 Doors open at 7:00 pm to give audiences access to an opening act from 7:15-7:45 in the Front Room while Half Moon artists do their sound check for the 8:00-10:00 concert.
-Front Room musicians receive compensation through a tip jar (please give generously) A $15.00 donation at the door to the Half Moon compensates the Half Moon artists and helps to fund Clay on Main.
+Front Room musicians receive compensation through a tip jar (please give generously!).
+A $15.00 donation at the door to the Half Moon compensates the Half Moon artists and helps to fund Clay on Main.
 Between the Front Room and Half Moon concerts, and during an intermission in the Half Moon concert, audience members can enjoy complimentary refreshments while browsing the gallery space in Clay on Main and the gift shop which features local artists.

 (As a courtesy to its residential neighbors, Clay on Main asks that audience members park in the church lot a few doors down from the venue instead of on Main Street).